cyber-prophet/cosmos-nushell/out/gaiad/gaiad_commands.md

 ### gaiad tx bank send

 ```
 Send funds from one account to another.
-Note, the'--from' flag is
-ignored as it is implied from [from_key_or_address].
+		Note, the'--from' flag is ignored as it is implied from [from_key_or_address].
+		When using '--dry-run' a key name cannot be used, only a bech32 address.

 Usage:
   gaiad tx bank send [from_key_or_address] [to_address] [amount] [flags]